marksmccann/froyo/docs/fundamentals/handling-updates.md

 }
 ```

-It can be used to skip the initial call.
+The `initialized` property can also be used to skip the first render.

 ```js
 render(stateChanges) {